QRCS Concludes Participation In Spring Centers Initiative

 Experts from the QRCS first aid team presented a variety of workshops aimed at teaching students life-saving skills by properly dealing with common injuries in the school environment and society.

-In a statement today, QRCS praised its distinguished cooperation with the Ministry, noting that its role was not only limited to providing training workshops but rather it allowed 42 male and female volunteers to participate in the supervision and organization of these centers, which reflects its ongoing commitment to providing support to the community and enhancing the capabilities of individuals in various fields.
+In a statement Wednesday, QRCS praised its distinguished co-operation with the Ministry, noting that its role was not only limited to providing training workshops but rather it allowed 42 male and female volunteers to participate in the supervision and organisation of these centers, which reflects its ongoing commitment to providing support to the community and enhancing the capabilities of individuals in various fields.

 Legal Disclaimer: